Russian Tea Room: History

-Late 20th century

 In 1981, Harry B. Macklowe, the developer of Metropolitan Tower immediately to the east, planned a large office tower that would have included the sites of the current Metropolitan Tower, Russian Tea Room, and Carnegie Hall Tower immediately to the west.
 If the three sites were combined, this could allow a 51-story tower with 1 e6ft2.
 Macklowe had offered Stewart-Gordon $12.5 million for the building's air rights in 1982.
 However, Stewart-Gordon refused several offers to acquire her building, so Macklowe withdrew his bid for the Carnegie Hall Tower site in 1983.
 Though Stewart-Gordon subsequently considered selling the restaurant building, she ended up not selling the building or its air rights to Carnegie Hall Tower's developers.
 As a result, Metropolitan Tower and Carnegie Hall Tower are only separated by the Russian Tea Room, which is 20 ft wide.

-The Russian Tea Room began hosting cabaret performances in the mid-1990s, hosting performers such as Karen Akers, Andrea Marcovicci, Steve Ross, and Margaret Whiting during its first season.
-Warner LeRoy, who owned Tavern on the Green, bought the restaurant from Stewart-Gordon in June 1995 for $6.5 million.
+The Russian Tea Room began hosting cabaret performances in the mid 1990s, hosting performers such as Karen Akers, Laurie Beechman, Andrea Marcovicci, Steve Ross, and Margaret Whiting during its first season.

+LeRoy ownership

+Warner LeRoy, who owned Tavern on the Green, bought the restaurant in June 1995 for $6.5 million.
+His company LeRoy Adventures and Vornado Realty Trust, operated by Steven Roth, each obtained a 50 percent stake in the Russian Tea Room.
 LeRoy shortly announced plans to renovate the restaurant.
 At the time, the Russian Tea Room typically served 8000 lb of beets, 2,647 lb of caviar, 43,860 lb of lamb, 15,867 lb of sour cream, and 5884 L of vodka per year.
 LeRoy hired David Bouley as the Russian Tea Room's executive chef in October 1995.

 The restaurant closed for renovation on December 31, 1995.
 LeRoy had planned to replace the existing restaurant with a new structure costing $12 million.
 He hired the firm of Harman Jablin to design a seven-story structure designed in a Russian eclectic style, with features such as a large acrylic Russian bear and a replica of the Kremlin.
 The new structure would have contained a formal second-floor dining room, as well as banquet rooms on the third and fourth floors.
 Dishes, furniture, paintings, samovars, and upholstery from the restaurant were sold at auction in January 1996.
 Rumors circulated that LeRoy's declining health, impending divorce, and lack of funding had caused the restaurant's renovation to be delayed.
 By April 1997, the restaurant was scheduled to reopen in June 1998.
 Bouley quit in 1998 following a disagreement with LeRoy, and Fabrice Canelle was hired as the restaurant's new executive chef.
 The interior of the restaurant was demolished and rebuilt in late 1998.
+It cost $15 million to demolish the interior and more than $20 million to redecorate the restaurant.